Elections of State Board of Education (SBE)

 State Board of Education members must not be employed by any public or private school, college, university, other educational institution, educational service district, or the Office of Superintendent of Public Instruction after being elected to the State Board of Education.
 Persons elected to the board may not concurrently serve as a member of the board of directors of either a public school district or a private school.

 To run for an elected State Board of Education position, candidates must file a Declaration of Candidacy form between September 1–16.
-Forms are available online or by request.
 Forms may be mailed or delivered in-person.
 If mailed, forms must be postmarked on or before September 16.
 If delivered in-person, forms must be in the OSPI office by 5:00 pm on September 16.
 Please note, Declaration of Candidacy forms cannot be filed electronically or via email.

 SBE candidates may submit a candidate statement (300 words or less) and one photo (head-shot style) to be included in the Voter Guide, which will be mailed to electors, along with the ballot.
 Statements will be printed as submitted and will not be corrected for spelling or grammar; please proofread before submitting.
 Candidate statements and photos are due by September 18 and can be emailed to: Kristin.Murphy@k12.wa.us